dctoo42me/LiveMusicSite_new/PROJECT_PLAN.md

 - [x] Enhance the 'My Favorites' page to allow users to remove favorited venues directly from the page
 - [x] Implement Search Results Pagination/Infinite Scroll

-### Phase 2: Refinement & Polish (In Progress)
+### Phase 2: Refinement & Polish (In Progress - Debugging Styling Issues)
 - [x] Address 404 errors for /about, /music, /meals
-- [ ] Further styling and visual improvements across the entire application
+- [ ] Further styling and visual improvements across the entire application (Currently debugging why Tailwind CSS is not applying styles locally or on Vercel despite successful builds.
+Last step taken was implementing safelist.txt.)
-- [ ] More robust loading indicators and user feedback for all operations
+- [ ] More robust loading indicators and user feedback for all operations (Blocked by general styling issue.)
-- [ ] Improved error handling and display for frontend operations
+- [ ] Improved error handling and display for frontend operations (ErrorBoundary implemented, but visual display is affected by general styling issue.)
 - [x] Consider implementing pagination for search results and favorites pages if not already fully robust.

+**Next Steps (Session Continuation):**
+- Debug the local and deployed environments to determine why Tailwind CSS utility classes are not being generated or applied.
+  - Inspect generated CSS in browser developer tools for presence of custom and default Tailwind classes.
+  - Verify PostCSS configuration.

 ### Phase 3: Scalability & Robustness (Completed)
 - [x] Database Query Optimization: Review and fine-tune database queries in repositories for performance.